clamsproject/mmif/specifications/index.md

 But refinedment process can be more complex in the future.

-The `contains` dictionary has keys that refer to annotation objects in the CLAMS or LAPPS vocabulary, or user-defined objects.
+The `contains` dictionary has keys that refer to annotation types in the CLAMS Vocabulary or user-defined types.
 Namely, they indicate the kind of annotations that live in the view.
 The value of each of those keys is a JSON object which contains metadata specified for the annotation type.
 The example above has one key that indicates that the view contains *TimeFrame* annotations, and it gives two metadata values for that annotation type:

 1. The `document` key gives the identifier of the document that the annotations of that type in this view are over.
 As we will see later, annotations anchor into documents using keys like `start` and `end` and this property specifies what document that is.
 2. The `timeUnit` key is set to "seconds" and this means that for each annotation the unit for the values in `start` and `end` are seconds.